 Our Historic Congregation

-One hundred and twenty-five years ago a small group of Presbyterians living in the village of Mount Olive, NC, and surrounding country petitioned then Wilmington Presbytery to organize a Presbyterian Church.
+In the early 1870s, a small group of Presbyterians living in the village of Mount Olive, North Carolina, and the surrounding country petitioned then Wilmington Presbytery to organize a Presbyterian Church.
 On September 29, 1874, Rev. Alexander Kirkland met with others from the surrounding area to organize the new congregation of Mount Olive Presbyterian Church.
 Of the sixteen charter members, twelve were women.

 Rev. Benjamin F. Marable, D.D. accepted the call to be the first pastor of MOPC following Rev. Kirkland who filled the pulpit from 1874-79.
 Dr. Marable gave his last twelve years and possibly the best years of his life to the service of Mount Olive Presbyterian Church.
 During his pastorate the church grew in membership, spirituality, and loyalty.